 where $z{o,i}$ are the backscatter measurements, $z{m,i}$ are the simulated backscatter values corresponding to the measurements, $i \in (1,N)$ , and SD is a measure of the measurement set noise standard deviation, related to both instrument noise and geophysical noise [17], [18]; $z = (\sigma^0)^{0.625}$ is a transformation that limits the wind direction sensitivity of the GMF to two harmonics.
 The wind direction sensitivity of the MLE function above is then approximately constant for the ERS and ASCAT fan-beam scatterometers and thus makes the inversion problem linear [17] and the MLE minima quadratic.
-Thus, the inversion of ERS and ASCAT measurement sets usually results in two well-defined local minima of the MLE, corresponding to two opposing wind vector solutions.
+The MLE value represents the probability of a trial wind vector (solution) being the 'true' wind, where higher MLEs correspond to lower probabilities and vice versa.
+Thus the wind inversion procedure consists of finding the minima in the MLE.
+The inversion of ERS and ASCAT measurement sets usually results in two well-defined local minima of the MLE, corresponding to two opposing wind vector solutions.
 The three independent measurements generally well sample the azimuth variation of the GMF and resolve the wind direction, albeit ambiguously.